Data Safety vs. App Privacy: Comparing the Usability of Android and iOS Privacy Labels: Background

 \section{Background}

 Apple and Google introduced privacy labels for mobile apps in December 2020 and April 2022, respectively.
-App developers who release a new app or who update or release a new version of an existing app must provide information for the label; the app store then shows a privacy label on the download page for each app.
+Developers who release a new app or who update an existing app must provide information for the label; the app store then shows a privacy label on the download page for each app.
 Both companies have promoted their labels as an effort to enhance transparency about the data practices of mobile apps, and the two label designs have some common elements.
 However, the two designs also exhibit unique elements and design features.
 This section briefly summarizes and compares the key design elements of iOS app privacy labels and Android data safety labels as of the time of our study in August 2022.
-In the year following the study, we did not observe any changes to the label designs.
+In the following year, we did not observe any changes to the label designs.